wadelau/wadelau.github.io/hanjst/hanjst-cache.md

 }
 ```

 In the example above, the `enablecache` tells GWA2 core components to try its cache service firstly for the targeted object.
-This kind of services are also avai
+This kind of services are also available for database service, session service, etc.

 ### Client-side Caching